Chapter 12: Travels and Trials

 “Hold up, don’t I get a say in this?”
 Mylo pushed the two of them apart.
 “If you are willing, I will learn both.
 I never say no to a new skill.”

 “We will train at first break.
 For now, I want you to carry both of our packs to build your strength.”
-Junia led them at a brisk pace.
+Silver Paladin led them at a brisk pace.
 The bandit’s tracks were easy to follow at first.
 They had left the way station en-mass, breaking through the underbrush, leaving a hundred footsteps in the mud.

 The trees changed from pine to leafless.
 Every snap and crackle made Mylo jump.
 Perhaps taking the first watch last night hadn’t been the best idea.